atljeremy/ios_build_scripts/README.md

 iOS Build Scripts for Xcode Bots
 =================

-Build scripts that can be used to update build #, upload binary to TestFlight, and post notifications into HipChat from an Xcode Bot.
+Build scripts that can be used to update build #, upload binary to HockeyApp, and post notifications into HipChat from an Xcode Bot.

 How to use these scripts
 ========================